 Strawberry shortcakes are the perfect colour scheme for the Christmas season, being red and white, and strawberries are a seasonal fruit around Christmastime in Japan.
 Red and white are also the colours of the Japanese flag, and Christmas cakes represent prosperity in Japan.
 After WWII, American soldiers brought many sweets to Japan with them, handing them out to children.
 According to NPR, it was a small glimpse at what a prosperous life people led in America, as sweets were a luxury in Japan until postwar years.
 Today, embracing a Western holiday that was brought to Japan after the war, and celebrating it by eating a sweet cake that is so different from traditional Japanese sweets (which are not that sweet at all) shows that Japan has come a long way since those days.

 Christmas cakes are advertised all over Japan starting as early as October, and many families will pre-order the ones that they want from local bakeries, the supermarket, and even convenience stores.
 With many different sizes available, from large ones for a whole family to ones advertised to single people, there are plenty of Christmas cake options.
 Christmas cakes are even popular as presents in Japan, and many children look forward to eating Christmas cake alongside getting a gift from Santa.
-Its easy to understand why; I mean, who doesn’t love to eat cake, especially on a holiday?
+It's easy to understand why; who doesn’t love to eat cake, especially on a holiday?
 In fact, Christmas cake is so beloved that its even been made into an emoji for phones - and its probably on yours, too!
-Plus if you don’t want a traditional strawberry shortcake, you can always choose a different favourite - or even an anime-themed one like the convenience store Lawson offered this year with their Kimetsu no Yaiba Christmas cake!
+Plus if you don’t want a traditional strawberry shortcake, you can always choose a different favourite - or even an anime-themed one like the convenience store Lawson offered in 2021 with their Kimetsu no Yaiba Christmas cake!

 Okay, the Christmas cake is pretty easy to understand - but what about fried chicken?
 Fried chicken has become the most popular and common food to be enjoyed on Christmas Day across Japan, with Kentucky Fried Chicken being the number one provider for the holiday.
 KFC is so popular that you have to order your chicken dinner for Christmas well in advance at your local store, because you’re very unlikely to be able to buy it on the actual day.
 Beyond KFC, local supermarkets also sell pre-orders of fried chicken platters, as well as a huge amount of chicken for people who want to cook it themselves.
 But…why?